-Response to induction is monitored through clinical examination, serial peripheral blood counts and bone marrow aspirates.
-During induction-induced aplasia a bone marrow aspirate should be obtained to monitor for early marrow response or leukaemic blast persistence.
-The usual requirements of AML remission are a normal cellularity of the bone marrow, morphologically normal haematopoiesis and blast levels <5% at evaluation of bone marrow smears [B].
+- Response to induction is monitored through clinical examination, serial peripheral blood counts and bone marrow aspirates.
+During induction-induced aplasia a bone marrow aspirate should be obtained to monitor for early marrow response or leukemic blast persistence.
+The usual requirements of AML remission are a normal cellularity of the bone marrow, morphologically normal hematopoiesis and blast levels <5% at evaluation of bone marrow smears [B]. - For certain risk categories of APL patients molecular follow-up is recommended [III, C].